How long is the solar payback period in Singapore?

 Roughly what to expect.

 A rule of thumb by monthly electricity bill, at today’s prices and SP tariffs.
 Yours will differ, so see your own figure.
+For the full installed solar panel cost in Singapore that feeds these numbers, see the cost guide.

 What moves it